-When the unit is closed tightly, especially in cold weather, the small air volume in your RV can absorb only a certain amount of moisture.
-Bathing, dish washing, laundry appliances and unvented gas burners are among the causes of added moisture in the air-all pouring more water vapor into your RV.
+When your unit is closed tightly, especially in cold weather, the small air volume in the RV can absorb only a certain amount of moisture.
+Bathing, dish washing and laundry appliances are among the causes of excessive moisture in the air.
 You can control the amount of moisture in the air by allowing the moisture to escape to the outside.
-Use your vent hood and fan when you cook; keep bathroom door closed and the vent or window open while you bathe or shower (and for a short time after you have finished bathing or showering, to allow all the moisture to dissipate); and don't hang wet clothes in your unit.
+Use your vent hood and fan when you cook; keep bathroom door closed and the vent or window open while you bathe or shower (and for a short time after you have finished bathing or showering, to allow all the moisture to dissipate); don't hang wet clothes in your unit.